 In addition, the emerging nations’ indecisiveness in supporting a single candidate becomes magnified when you take into account the veto power that the U.S. and eurozone have in the IMF.
 Currently, the European Union (31%) and the U.S. (17%) account for a greater combined share of votes than developing countries (42%) get.

 With a majority of Europe and even U.S. Treasury Secretary Tim Geithner giving Lagarde their votes of confidence, it certainly looks like she is in the pole position to win this IMF Managing Director race.

 Assuming that Lagarde does win, it’ll be interesting to see how she handles her position.

-In any case, watch out later this month when the IMF announces who will be next Fund Director!
-For the meantime, time to get ready some popcorn and see how this all plays out!
+In any case, watch out later this month when the IMF announces who will be the next Fund Director!
+In the meantime, time to get ready for some popcorn and see how this all plays out!